Clear Lake City (Master Planned) Real Estate Guide

 School District Information and Private School Options

-Clear Lake City is zoned to the Clear Creek Independent School District (CCISD), a district recognized for excellence in academics and extracurricular programs.
-Key public schools serving the community include Clear Lake High School, a National Blue Ribbon School, Space Center Intermediate, and Clear Brook High School.
-The district is known for its strong science, technology, engineering, and math (STEM) programs, benefiting from its proximity to NASA.
-In addition to public schools, the area offers several private and parochial school options, including St. Mary Catholic School and Lutheran South Academy, providing residents with a range of educational choices.
-You can explore a list of the best schools in Houston for a broader comparison.
+The majority of Clear Lake City is zoned to the Clear Creek Independent School District (CCISD), a district recognized for its high performance.
+CCISD received a "B" rating from the Texas Education Agency and boasts a graduation rate of over 97%.
+Notable high schools serving the area include Clear Lake High School, which has a strong academic reputation.
+The district offers a range of specialized programs, including science, technology, engineering, and math (STEM) pathways that align with the local industry.
+In addition to the public school system, the area is home to several private and parochial schools, offering alternative educational philosophies and programs.
+These include institutions such as St. Mary Catholic School and Lutheran South Academy, providing residents with a variety of educational choices.
+A comprehensive list of the best schools in Houston can provide additional context for comparison.

 Transportation and Commuting Details